 a.
 All regular ground coffees are acceptable for Passover use.

 b.
 Decaffeinated coffee: Coffee is often decaffeinated by means of ethyl acetate, which is derived from either kitniyot or chametz.
-Therefore, decaffeinated coffees are not acceptable without Passover certification.
+Therefore, decaffeinated coffee requires Passover certification.

 c.
 All flavoured coffee requires Passover certification.

 d.
 Instant coffees often contain maltodextrin, which is derived from either kitniyot or chametz.
 Therefore, all instant coffees require Passover certification.
 Nescafe Taster’s Choice and Folgers Instant Coffee are acceptable even without Passover certification.
-Please note: Nescafe Rich Instant Coffee is not acceptable for use on Passover the two products do look similar (see below).
+Please note: Nescafe Rich Instant Coffee is not acceptable for use on Passover the two products do look similar.